 Adding UM and UIM to your policy costs around $50 to $100 per year.
 Without UM/UIM coverage, you can file a lawsuit against the uninsured/underinsured motorist responsible for your injuries and property damage.
 However, even if you win the lawsuit, there’s no guarantee that the other driver will have the money to pay you.

-Free Case Review from Graham & Graham’s Ohio Car Accident Lawyers
+Free Case Review from Graham Law’s Ohio Car Accident Lawyers

 Just because you carry UM and UIM coverage doesn’t mean that collecting from the insurance company will be painless.
 Even though it’s your insurance company, they might still give you the runaround and try to deny your claim.